2021 Formula 2 Championship: Mid-season changes

 Matteo Nannini left HWA Racelab and the championship after the first round, citing sponsorship reasons and his desire to focus on his FIA Formula 3 campaign.
 He was replaced by former Campos driver Jack Aitken for the following three rounds.

 Nannini returned to the championship for the third round at the Baku City Circuit, replacing Campos driver Gianluca Petecof who left the team for budgetary reasons.

 David Beckmann left Charouz Racing System prior to the fifth round at the Autodromo Nazionale di Monza, citing his financial situation.
 Enzo Fittipaldi was promoted from Charouz's FIA Formula 3 outfit to replace him.
 Beckmann was then hired by Campos to replace Matteo Nannini.
 The round also saw Jake Hughes join HWA Racelab in place of the injured Jack Aitken.

-The seventh round at Jeddah Corniche Circuit saw four drivers promoted from the 2021 FIA Formula 3 Championship to make their Formula 2 debuts.
+The seventh race at Jeddah Corniche Circuit saw four drivers promoted from the 2021 FIA Formula 3 Championship to make their Formula 2 debuts.
 Williams Driver Academy member Logan Sargeant replaced Jake Hughes at HWA Racelab and Olli Caldwell took David Beckmann's seat at Campos.
 MP Motorsport featured an all-new lineup, hiring FIA Formula 3 runner up Jack Doohan and third-place finisher Clément Novalak to replace Richard Verschoor and Lirim Zendeli, both of whom left the team for financial reasons.

-Jake Hughes returned to HWA Racelab for the final round of the championship at Yas Marina Circuit, replacing Logan Sargeant.
-Charouz Racing System driver Enzo Fittipaldi was ruled out of the final round due to injuries suffered in a crash during the Jeddah feature race.
+Jake Hughes returned to HWA Racelab for the final race of the championship at Yas Marina Circuit, replacing Logan Sargeant.
+Charouz Racing System driver Enzo Fittipaldi was ruled out of the final race due to injuries suffered in a crash during the Jeddah feature race.
 Richard Verschoor returned to the championship to replace him.